Skip to main content

 2. Prepare and upload the Proposed Research document

-Download and complete the standardized LOI template.
+Download and complete the standardized LOI form.
 These responses should be written at a level appropriate for someone familiar with your general area of research who is not necessarily an expert on the specific topic.
-References are not required, and no graphics should be included in the LOI form.
+No references or figures should be included in the LOI form.
 The form includes the following sections:

 • Title.
 The project title must be brief, scientifically or technically valid, intelligible to a scientifically or technically literate reader, and suitable for use in the public press.

 • Specific Aims (100-word limit).
-State the specific objectives of the research proposed (e.g., test a stated hypothesis, create a novel design, solve a specific problem, challenge an existing paradigm, address a critical barrier to progress in the field, or develop new technology), providing concise and unambiguous details.
+State the specific objectives of the research proposed (e.g., test a stated hypothesis, solve a specific problem, challenge an existing paradigm, or develop new technology), providing concise and unambiguous details.

 • Mission Relevance (100-word limit).
-Clearly explain how your research addresses EMSL’s mission (and, if relevant, ARM's mission) and advances the science pertinent to DOE’s Biological and Environmental Research program, and describe the value/impact of its economic or societal importance.
+Explain how your research addresses EMSL's mission (and, if relevant, ARM’s mission) and advances the science pertinent to DOE’s Biological and Environmental Research program, and describe the value/impact of its economic or societal importance.

 The completed LOI form must be uploaded as a PDF file to the “Proposed Research” section in the EMSL User Portal.